 DLTCH_symbol_number = floor(N*DL_Ratio/(DL_Ratio+UL_Ratio))

-ULTCH_symbol_number = N - DLTCH_symbol_number
+ULTCH_symbol_number = N - DLTCH_symbol_number.

-For Full RU OFDMA scheme: 0.5/1/2/4ms frame, N=17/48/111/236;
+N represents the number of TCH OFDM symbols.

-For Single RU OFDMA scheme: 0.5/1/2/4ms frame, N=13/44/107/232;
+In low-error mode, the MCS in both uplink and downlink is fixed to be QPSK, LDPC 4/7 coding rate with 448 codeword size.
+OFDMA scheme is used in low error mode.
+Downlink transmission will use all the RUs and the frequency domain repetition times is fixed to be 4.

 In mmWave mode, the control channel transmits in MCS101.
 LDPC coding is applied for control channel with frequency repetition number is 4 and time repetition number is 4.
-The field of CCH is shown in Table 58.
+The field of CCH is shown in Table 70.

-Table 58
+Table 70